CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store code and collaborate on each others project.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Send the changes you have made to the repository to Github

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VSCode

 ## Question 17